zenml-io/blog.zenml.io/_posts/2022-05-10-ci-ct-cd-with-zenml.md

 layout: post
 author: Safoine El Khabich
 title:
-  CI/CT/CD ML pipelines with ZenML
+  "All Continuous, All the Time: from Experimentation to Production with ZenML Pipelines"
 description:
-  "Connecting model training pipelines to deploying models in production is regarded as a difficult milestone on the way to achieving Machine Learning operations maturity for an organization.
+  "Connecting model training pipelines to deploying models in production is regarded as a difficult milestone on the way to achieving MLOps maturity for an organization.
 ZenML rises to the challenge and introduces a novel approach to continuous model deployment that renders a smooth transition from experimentation to production."
 category: zenml
-tags: cicd mlops deployment seldon mlflow devops
+tags: mlops deployment seldon mlflow devops
-publish_date: May 10, 2022
+publish_date: May 11, 2022
-date: 2022-03-02T00:02:00Z
+date: 2022-05-11T00:02:00Z
 thumbnail: /assets/posts/continuous-deployment/continuous.gif
 image:
   path: /assets/posts/continuous-deployment/continuous.gif
 ---

-As MLOps start getting more attention and organizations start developing across the MLOps maturity model (read more in our blog about [MLOps maturity models](https://blog.zenml.io/mlops-maturity-models/) ) , the terms Continuous Integration, Continuous Training and Continuous Deployment (CI/CT/CD) get more relevant since MLOps is all about applying DevOps principles to ML systems.
+As MLOps start getting more attention and organizations start developing across the MLOps maturity model (read more in our blog about [MLOps maturity models](https://blog.zenml.io/mlops-maturity-models/)), the terms Continuous Integration, Continuous Training and Continuous Deployment (CI/CT/CD) get more relevant since MLOps is all about applying DevOps principles to ML systems.

 In the next following lines we will try to understand what does the terms CI/CT/CD means in the context of ML Pipelines and how it differs from DevOps , and see how ZenML is pushing forward to make ML assets a first class citizens of CI/CD Systems - ZenML Model deployers as an example.